 With trends in HR as with in other industries, there’s always many trends that come and go.
 Currently in HR, the hype is around the latest digital capabilities in the market.
 With the rise of technologies such as AI in HR, many HR leaders are looking to integrate such technology into their arsenal to improve their business function.

-While these trends present an exciting future of innovative solutions to long standing HR challenges, they can also be frustrating for HR leaders.
+While these trends in HR services present an exciting future of innovative solutions to long standing HR challenges, they can also be frustrating for HR leaders.
 With each new wave of trends and solutions, there is an added responsibility that is placed on HR leaders to evaluate and examine whether such tools are useful to achieving their goal or whether it is something that can be passed.

-Examining HR trends
+Examining Trends in HR Services

 Borrowing from Simon Sinek’s idea of the ‘Golden Circle‘, we can classify HR as such.